Antoine-62/Advanced-Internet-Applications-laboratory-jQuery/README.md

 ```
 ## Events

-The code related to this part is contained in Events.html
+The code related to this part is contained in Events.html.
+** If you try to run the code, nothing will happen because we disbaled all events with *unbid()* method (see question 11). **

 ### Question 10
 Our edit function